 Who can fish.
-Club members and visitors are now allowed.
-(Membership is available from Thomson’s in Kirkcudbright and Phil Downs, see below.)
-Persons who have been shielding may now fish under the same rules as other anglers.
-Anyone with symptoms that could be Covid related may not.
+Only club members are allowed at present because of travel restrictions.
+(See Outlets below re membership.)
+Only 2 anglers can fish together and they must maintain social distancing.
+Persons who are shielding may fish under the same rules as other anglers.
+Anyone with symptoms that could be Covid related; or has been in contact with someone who has tested positive; or who is self isolating may not.
 There can be no society or competition angling.

 Please Note: Do not go through the gate at the Summerhouse and jetty, on the West bank, to fish.
 This area is private to the owners and Out of Bounds to all anglers.

 Booking fishing.
-Boats can be booked in the usual way, see Outlets below.
 It is not necessary to book for bank fishing.
+Boats (only one person per boat) can be booked in the usual way, see Outlets below.

 Social Distancing.
 The 2 metre rule remains in force.
 Keep 2 metres or more apart from another person.
 On arriving at the car park allow for this.
 If you arrive just after another angler, be patient.
 Give them time to move off before you do yourself.
 Similarly at the oars hut and when leaving the loch.
 Fly fishing naturally keeps us apart more that 2m anyway.

 While fishing.
 Maintain social distance from arrival to departure.
 Do not share equipment, food or drink.
 Do not net a fish for another angler.

 Boats.
 For now it is to be strictly one angler per boat.
 This is recommended by ASL amongst others.

 Sanitising.
 It is the responsibility of every angler (as recommended by ASL) to bring their own hand sanitizing product, and those who are taking a boat must bring disinfectant wipes as well.
 Sanitise hands on arrival, before and after dealing with the oars hut, and on leaving.
 Wipes must be used to clean boats and related equipment, before and after use.
 See Outlets below.